GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 gcloud beta deploy targets describe test-private --delivery-pipeline=web-app-private-clusters
 ```

 The output should look like the example below.
-Important information in this output is that the Target is recognized as a `gke` `cluster`.
+Important information in this output is that the target is recognized as a `gke` `cluster`.

 ```terminal
 Target: